emqx/emqx-docs/en_US/extensions/hooks.md

 # Hooks

-## Definition
+[Hooks](https://reactjs.org/docs/getting-started.html) is an extension mechanism that lets you use state and other React features without writing a class.

-**Hooks** is a mechanism provided by EMQX Broker, which modifies or extends system functions by intercepting function calls, message passing, and event passing between modules.
+EMQX also supports using Hooks to modify or extend system functions by intercepting function calls, message passing, and event passing between modules.

-In simple terms, the purpose of this mechanism is to enhance the flexibility of the software system, facilitate integration with the 3rd-party systems, or change the original default behavior of the system.
-Such as:
+## Principles

+For a system without adopting the **Hooks** mechanism in their system, the entire event processing flow (from the input of the event, to the handler and the result) is invisible and cannot be modified.

+However, if we add a HookPoint to mount functions during the process, external plugins can mount multiple callback functions to form a call chain.
+Then, the internal event processing  can be extended and modified.

 ![Hooks-In-System](./assets/hooks_in_system.png)

-When the **Hooks** mechanism does not exist in the system, the entire event processing flow (from the input of the event, to the handler and the result) is invisible and cannot be modified for the external system .

-In the process, if a HookPoint where a function can be mounted is added, it will allow external plugins to mount multiple callback functions to form a call chain.
-Then, the internal event processing  can be extended and modified.
-There are several functions that are implemented using the hook feature as follows.
+Several EMQX functions are implemented using the hook feature:

-1. You can use the hook system to perform multi-step streaming processing (encoding/decoding, etc.) of messages when they are published.
-That is, the rules engine provides the message codec function.
+1. Use the hook system to perform multi-step streaming processing (encoding/decoding, etc.) of messages
-2. Caching of messages at message publishing time according to configuration.
+2. Caching messages at message publishing time as per the configuration
-3. Delayed message publishing using the hook's blocking mechanism.
+3. Use the hook blocking mechanism to postpone message publishing

 The authentication/authorization commonly used in the system is implemented according to this logic.
-Take the [ExHook](./lang-exhook.md) as an example:
+Take the [Multilingual extension ](./lang-exhook.md) as an example:

 When only the `Built-in Database` authentication is enabled, according to the processing logic of the event (see figure above), the logic of the authentication module at this time is:

-1. Receive user authentication request (Authenticate)
+1. EMQX receives the user's authentication request (Authenticate);
-2. Execute the hook of the authentication event with `ClientInfo` and default `AccIn`.
+2. EMQX executes the hook of the authentication event with `ClientInfo` and the default `AccIn`.
 ```erlang
 %% Default AccIn
 {ok, #{is_superuser => false}}